mbund/blog/src/content/blog/cicd-for-university.md

   <iframe class="w-full h-full" src="/assets/cicd-for-university/MyAverageLengthJavaClassName-custom.pdf"></iframe>
 </div>

 It doesn't look quite the same, but it serves the same purpose, which is for graders to mark up the code.
-And, as a side note, Eclipse's printing is not deterministic either.
+And, as a side note, Eclipse's printing is not perfectly consistent either.
 If you zoom in on the code view, it will zoom in on the print too.
 If you change the font in the editor, it will change the font in the print.
 And if you change the color theme, it will also change the colors in the print.
 Considering that, I think the script gets close enough (and I wanted to get started on actually working on the assigned projects eventually).

 ### CI/CD